Remembrance Day: Poppies, Peace, and Remembrance Across the Commonwealth

 DID YOU KNOW?

-• World War I was known as the Great War because it was the first war that impacted so many countries at once and was assumed that it would be the last war of such a scale.
+• World War I earned its nickname the Great War because it was the first conflict to involve so many nations at once, and many believed it could be the last global struggle of that scale.
+The memory of that belief shapes Remembrance Day ceremonies even today.

-• The Royal Canadian Legion suggests that poppies should be worn on the left lapel, as close to the heart as possible.
+• The Royal Canadian Legion advises that poppies be worn on the left lapel, as close to the heart as possible, to signify personal remembrance and solidarity with veterans.

 Share post: